elliotwaite/jetbrains-cyberpunk-theme/README.md

 ## Install

 * In your JetBrains IDE, go to `Preferences > Plugins`.
-* Search for "cyberpunk", and install the plugin.
+* Search for "cyberpunk" and install the plugin.
 * Restart the IDE if prompted to.
 * Go to `Preferences > Appearance & Behavior > Appearance` and from the `Theme` dropdown menu select `Cyberpunk`.